emilybache/GildedRose-Refactoring-Kata/README.md

 If your programming language doesn't have an easy way to add a command-line interface, then the TextTest fixture is probably not necessary.

+### Recommended project structure

+Programming languages have a variety of conventions but the project tries to maintain some order among the examples.
+Ideally, the 'update_quality' and Item definitions should be in a file named `gilded_rose` with your language's conventional casing (e.g. snake case) and location (e.g. `src/`).
+The "fixme" !
+= "foo" test should go in a file `gilded_rose_test` in your language's conventional location (e.g. `test/`).
+The TextTest fixture and command-line program that simulates update_quality over a number of days should go in `program` or `texttest_fixture`.
+If you can define a default for the number of days in the simulation please choose two days.